-For your information, I am also enclosing a copy of a comparative table of Commonwealth right to information laws.
-If we can be of assistance with developing a model right to information Bill for the Cayman Islands, please do not hesitate to contact me on (0)9810 199 745 or (011) 2685 0523 or via email at majadhun@vsnl.com.
-Alternatively, please contact Ms Charmaine Rodrigues, Co-Coordinator, Right to Information Programme at charmaine@humanrightsinitiative.org.
+For your information, I am also enclosing a copy of a comparative table of Commonwealth right to information laws, which summarise the key elements of the right to information laws, which are in place in the Commonwealth.
+These laws can also be found on our website.

+If we can be of any further assistance, please do not hesitate to contact me on (0)9810 199 745 or (011) 2685 0523 or via email at majadhun@vsnl.com.
+Alternatively, please contact Ms Charmaine Rodrigues, Co-Coordinator, Right to Information Programme at charmaine@humanrightsinitaitive.org or Ms Tapasi Sil, Project Officer, Right to Information Programme at tapasi@humanrightsinitiative.org.

-Yours sincerely
+Yours sincerely,